lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

     $ lmchk ctrl.pbte

-the full output can be viewed by clicking here (waiting for file storing system), however the important informations regarding the volume packing and overlap are towards the end of the standard output (stdout) and in this particular case it can be seen (in the case of no ES) in one line
+The full output can be viewed by clicking here (waiting for file storing system), however the important informations regarding the volume packing and overlap are towards the end of the standard output (stdout) and in this particular case it can be seen (in the case of no ES) in one line

     Cell volume= 448.07190   Sum of sphere volumes= 301.06511 (0.67191)